Anwar Ibrahim: Fall from power and first sodomy conviction

 In 1998 the Newsweek magazine named Anwar the "Asian of the Year" in spite of being beaten by the then Inspector General of Police.
 However, in that year, matters between Anwar and Mahathir came to a head around the quadrennial UMNO General Assembly.
 The Youth wing of UMNO, headed by Anwar's associate Ahmad Zahid Hamidi, gave notice that it would initiate a debate on "cronyism and nepotism".
-At the General Assembly, a book by Khalid Jafri, "50 Dalil Kenapa Anwar Tidak Boleh Jadi PM" ("50 Reasons Why Anwar Cannot Become Prime Minister") was circulated containing graphic allegations of homosexuality, as well as accusations of corruption against Anwar.
+At the General Assembly, a book by Khalid Jafri, "50 Dalil Mengapa Anwar Tidak Boleh Jadi PM" ("50 Arguments Why Anwar Shouldn't Be Prime Minister") was circulated containing graphic allegations of homosexuality, as well as accusations of corruption against Anwar.
 Khalid Jafri was an ex-editor of the government-controlled newspaper Utusan Malaysia and former editor-in-chief of a failed magazine, Harian National.
 Anwar obtained a court injunction to prevent further distribution of the book and filed a lawsuit against the author for defamation.
 Police charged the author of the book with malicious publishing of false news.
 The police were instructed to investigate the veracity of the claims.

 On 2 September 1998, Anwar was fired from the Cabinet, and many reports state that he was under investigation for sodomy, an act that is illegal in Malaysia.
 The following day, he was expelled from UMNO.
 In what the Sydney Morning Herald termed a blatantly political fix-up, Anwar was arrested on 20 September 1998 and detained without trial under the country's controversial Internal Security Act (ISA).
 Weeks later, Anwar was charged with corruption for allegedly interfering with his own police investigation.
-While he was in police custody in 1998, Anwar was beaten by the then Inspector General of Police, Abdul Rahim Mohd Noor.
+While he was in police custody in 1998, Anwar was beaten by the Inspector General of Police, Abdul Rahim Mohd Noor.
 The public and the media only witnessed his black eye after being brought to Court for the first time.
 Rahim was subsequently found guilty of assault and jailed for two months in 2000.
 He made a public apology to Anwar and paid undisclosed damages.